 - Choose a shipping provider.
 We recommend Canada Post because of its extensive delivery network and, in our experience, the prices are lower than the competition.
 But if you prefer another carrier, it’s completely up to you.

 - Decide on insurance.
 We don’t require you to purchase insurance on your shipment so this is a personal decision based on your comfort level with risk.
 If a package is lost or ruined in transit, we will refund the customer’s money and you will have neither payment nor insurance to cover your loss.
 How does that make your gut feel?
 If you shrug and think, ‘Oh well, I’ll just make another,’ then maybe you’re willing to take the chance of not purchasing insurance.
 If you get weak and weepy at the thought, then buy the insurance.
 If things go badly, at least you’ll have a bit of money to dry your tears and let you get started again.

 - Send it.
 Make sure you choose a mailing option that includes delivery confirmation with a tracking number.
-Then, email that number with your name and the title of the piece to email@example.com.
+Then, email that number with your name and the title of the piece to [email protected]ngbone.ca.
 (If it’s easier, you can email a photo of the receipt with the tracking number on it.)
 We need the tracking number to verify the package was sent, verify the package gets delivered and (cymbal crash) pay you.